andrewtavis/flag-of-america/READMES/README-es.md

 # [Flag of America](https://github.com/andrewtavis/blob/main/READMES/README-es.md)

-> [!NOTE]
+> [!IMPORTANT]
 > This readme file is in need of localization.
 Pull requests are welcome!
-> Please use articles from the Wikipedia for the given language if possible, or English Wikipedia if the page isn't available.
+Please use articles from the Wikipedia for the given language if possible, or English Wikipedia if the page isn't available.

 [![license](https://img.shields.io/github/license/andrewtavis/flag-of-america.svg?label=%20)](../LICENSE.txt)
 [![coc](https://img.shields.io/badge/Contributor%20Covenant-ff69b4.svg)](../.github/CODE_OF_CONDUCT.md)